OuhscBbmc/data-science-practices-1/ch-prototype-repo.md

 Please see [`data-unshared/`](#repo-data-unshared) for options storing sensitive information.

 The `data-public/` directory typically works best if organized with subdirectories.
-We commonly use
+We commonly use these subdirectories, which corresponds with the [Data at Rest](#rest) chapter.

 ###  `data-public/raw/`
 ...for the input to the pipelines.
 These datasets usually represents all the hard work of the data collection.